mercuryoio/api-migration-docs/Silent_Login.md

 Note:
 Email is obligatory in Mercuryo, that's why if you don't pass valid email - we will have to ask user during first login.
 All Mercuryo users have to go through 'Know your Customer' procedure.
-You can save your users from extra steps by passing valis SumSub share-token.
+You can save your users from extra steps by passing valis SumSub share_token.

 | Header  | Type  |